If you’re on the electoral register, you can apply to vote by post instead of voting at the polling station.

 Casting your vote

-When you receive your ballot pack, it will contain your ballot paper, your postal voting statement in a one-piece document attached to envelope A, and a return envelope B. Please be careful not to mix up your documents with anyone else’s in your household.
+When you get your ballot pack, it will contain your ballot paper and your postal voting statement.
+This will be in a one-piece document attached to envelope A. You'll also have a return envelope B. Please be careful not to mix up your documents with anyone else’s in your household.

 Complete the postal voting statement in black ink, giving your date of birth and signature in the boxes provided.
 Don’t detach the security statement from envelope A.